ruby/www.ruby-lang.org/en/documentation/faq/5/index.md

-`Proc.new` (or the equivalent `proc` or `lambda` calls), when used in an iterator definition, takes the block which is given to the method as its argument, generates a procedure object from it.
+`Proc.new` (or the equivalent `proc` or `lambda` calls), when used in an iterator definition, takes the block which is given to the method as its argument and generates a procedure object from it.
 (`proc` and `lambda` are effectively synonyms.)

 ~~~